 - Writing skills.
 The applicant's ability to write, as reflected in the Statement of Purpose, as well as in technical writing shown in published research, is also taken into account.

 Applicants should see that the school of psychology receives all application materials before the deadline date of December 1.
-Application materials should be mailed to:
+Application materials can be mailed to:

 School of Psychology